SvitlanaKo/documentation/user_guide/overview/customers/customer_users_overview.rst

 In Customer Users section, you can:

 * View, edit and create new customer users
-* Select their roles in OroCommerce to define their level of permissions and access to the actions and data in OroCommerce Front
+* Select their roles in OroCommerce to define their level of permissions and access to the actions and data in OroCommerce store frontend
 * Manage customer user information:

     - Name
     - Birthday
     - Email address
-    - Billing and shipping address and phone number (using `address book <./../getting-started/common-actions/manage-address-book>`_)
+    - Billing and shipping address and phone number (using :ref:`address book <user-guide--getting-started--address-book>`)
     - Customer user role(s)
     - Website to redirect the customer upon login